 Masturbation is touching or rubbing your genitals.
-Girls often touch and rub their vagina and clitoris.
-Some girls will touch parts of their vulva (which includes the clitoris, inner and outer labia, and vaginal opening).
+Girls often touch and rub their vulva (which includes the clitoris, inner and outer labia, and vaginal opening).
 This may also include the vagina (which is the canal on the inside).
 Whereas, boys masturbate by touching and rubbing their penis (some will touch their testicles and also their anus).
 Masturbation is a normal part of sexual development, but it should always be done in a private place.

 Why do teens masturbate?

 Teens masturbate for a wide variety of reasons.
 For example:

 - For pleasure.
-For females, touching the clitoris or the vagina can feel good and may eventually lead to orgasm (muscle contractions that typically cause intense feelings of pleasure).
+For females, touching the clitoris and/or vagina can feel good and may eventually lead to orgasm (muscle contractions that typically cause intense feelings of pleasure).

 - To get to know their body.
 Masturbation can help teach you what feels good and what doesn’t.
 Knowing what kinds of touching bring you pleasure is empowering.

 - To relax.
 Since masturbation is pleasurable, some teens masturbate to relax or relieve emotional stress or sexual tension.

 Is masturbation common?

 Masturbation is very common.
 Research studies have shown that both girls and guys masturbate.
 It can become more frequent as teens get older and it’s a normal part of growing up.

 When do people usually begin masturbating?

 People begin masturbating at different times in their lives.
 Some start in childhood when they realize that touching their genitals feels good.
 However, children do not associate sexual fantasies with masturbation, as some teens may.

 Myths about Female Masturbation: Masturbation is considered a private or “taboo” topic and many people feel uncomfortable talking about it.
 For this reason, people may hear untrue facts about masturbation and then believe them.
 Below are some “myths” or lies that are often told about masturbation.
 Talk to your health care provider, school nurse, or another adult you trust to get more facts about masturbation.